-Chemically, desonide is C24H3206.
+Chemically, desonide, USP is C24H32O6.
 It has the following structural formula:

-Desonide has the molecular weight of 416.51.
-It is a white to off white odorless powder which is soluble in methanol and practically insoluble in water.
-Each gram of Desonide Lotion contains 0.5 mg of desonide in a base of cetyl alcohol, edetate sodium, glyceryl stearate SE, light mineral oil, methylparaben, propylene glycol, propylparaben, purified water, sodium lauryl sulfate, sorbitan monostearate, and stearyl alcohol.
+Each gram of Desonide Lotion, 0.05% contains 0.5 mg of desonide, USP in a base of cetyl alcohol, edetate disodium, glyceryl stearate SE, light mineral oil, methylparaben, propylene glycol, propylparaben, purified water, sodium lauryl sulfate, sorbitan monostearate, and stearyl alcohol.
 May contain citric acid and/or sodium hydroxide for pH adjustment.

 Desonide Lotion - Clinical Pharmacology

-Studies performed with Desonide Lotion indicate that it is in the low to medium range of potency as compared with other topical corticosteroids.
+Studies performed with Desonide Lotion indicate that they are in the low to medium range of potency as compared with other topical corticosteroids.